Azure/fleet/docs/howtos/clusters.md

     You may have noticed that at this moment, no access control has been set on the service account; Fleet will set things up when the member cluster joins.
-The service account will be given the minimally viable set of permissions for the Fleet member cluster to connect to the hub cluster; its access will restricted to one namespace, specifically reserved for the member cluster, per best security practices.
+The service account will be given the minimally viable set of permissions for the Fleet member cluster to connect to the hub cluster; its access will be restricted to one namespace, specifically reserved for the member cluster, as per security best practices.

 4. Register the member cluster with the hub cluster; Fleet manages cluster membership using the `MemberCluster` API: